 Project dependencies in Studio refer to packages linked into a specific project, containing activities, either default or custom.
 Dependencies are contextual and take into consideration each project's definition, including the activities that it uses, variables, input/output arguments.
 Therefore, a dependency is set only if it has at least one reference in the project's definition.

 All project templates available in Studio, including Process, Library, Transactional Process and Robotic Enterprise Framework, come with the following default packages:

-If more need to be added, click on the Package Manager and install them.
+If more need to be added, click on the Manage Packages button and install them.
 Installed dependencies are available only for the current project, and the list of dependencies per project is visible in the

 Whenever new versions are available for the current project dependencies, the Manage Packages button from the ribbon gets an update icon .